vmantrip/vmantrip.github.io/essays/difficulty.md

 ---
 <img width="200px" class="rounded float-start pe-4" src="../img/difficulty/degree_difficulty.jpg">

-*Difficulty: How Supply Chain utilize Efficiency and Responsiveness?*
+*Difficulty: How do Supply Chains utilize Efficiency and Responsiveness?*

 In systems engineering and programming, it is an accepted truth that the most difficult problems usually involve human interaction.
 Applications are complex because user behavior is unpredictable.
 Similarly, designing and maintaining a global supply chain is fundamentally difficult because it is, at its core, a network designed to anticipate and serve human needs.